-Medical Officers provide primary health care services for Canadian Forces members, whether at a Canadian Forces Medical Service in Canada or overseas in support of peacekeeping or humanitarian missions.
+Medical Officers provide primary health care services for Forces members, whether at a Canadian Forces Health Services Clinic or overseas in support of peacekeeping or humanitarian missions.

 The primary responsibilities of a Medical Officer are to:

 - Lead a clinical team of highly trained professionals